Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 Notes for guests

-Adventure Camping: Public camping aimed at primarily friend groups, families and individuals at restricted times of year.
+Adventure Camping: Tent pitches and pre-pitched Tree Tents are available.
+Adventure camping is aimed at primarily friend groups, families and individuals.

-One night stays: Available on a first come, first served basis, subject to availability.
+Two night stays: Available on a first come, first served basis, subject to availability.
+Open Friday - Monday outside of school holidays and daily during school holidays.

-Hazards: As arrival to the Island is via boat, visitors must be able to independently transfer from the boat onto the jetty.
+Hazards: As arrival to the island is via boat, you must be able to independently transfer from the boat onto the jetty with your baggage.
 The campsite is close to the sea and cliffs.